-Female Genital Mutilation (FGM)
+7. Female Genital Mutilation (FGM)

-It is essential that staff are aware of FGM practices and the need to look for signs, symptoms and other indicators of FGM.
-If a member of staff, in the course of their work, discovers that an act of FGM appears to have been carried out, the member of staff must report this to the Police.
 Female Genital Mutilation (FGM) is illegal in England and Wales under the FGM Act 2003 ("the 2003 Act").
 It is a form of child abuse and violence against women.
 FGM comprises all procedures involving partial or total removal of the external female genitalia for non-medical reasons.
 Section 5B of the 2003 Act1 introduces a mandatory reporting duty which requires regulated health and social care professionals and teachers in England and Wales to report 'known' cases of FGM in under 18s which they identify in the course of their professional work to the police.
 The duty came into force on 31 October 2015.